conda-archive/conda-recipes/r/notes.md

 Once you have run `make distribution`, run `cd installer; make imagedir`.
 This will put all the files that should be installed into `R-3.1.2` (in the `installer` directory).
 This is what you should "install".

+For 64-bit Windows, you need to copy things from C:\R64 instead of C:\R. If you try to compile as-is, it will fail.
+The R docs are a little light on this.
+They indicate that they use mingw-w64, leading you to download and install it from SourceForge.
+You may also think that you need to edit some of the source code that comes with R to fix some compiler errors.
+DON'T DO THIS.
+IT'S A TRAP.
+Only use the compilers that come with Rtools.

+What you need to do is edit the MkRules.dist in src\gnuwin32 and copy it to MkRules.local.
+I had to set `WIN = 64`, `MULTI = 64` and clear `BINDIR64` (it references an executable name that doesn't seem to exist).